Kia Stinger: Performance

-Update
+Facelift

 In August 2020, Kia unveiled a refreshed Stinger that went on sale in South Korea on the third quarter of 2020 and worldwide by the end of year.
 Styling updates include revised headlights and tail lights, a new 10.25-inch infotainment screen and an additional wheel design.
-Kia also added an optional 2.5-litre Smartstream FR G2.5 T-GDi engine producing 304 PS as well as a variable exhaust to the existing 3.3-litre Lambda II RS T-GDi that increases the power by 3 PS.
+Kia also added an optional 2.5-liter Smartstream FR G2.5 T-GDi engine producing 304 PS as well as a variable exhaust to the existing 3.3-liter Lambda II RS T-GDi that increases the power by 3 PS.

 The Kia Stinger was updated for the British market on 6 January 2021, while the North American model was updated on 16 March 2021, making it one of the first cars to bear the new Kia logo in said region, alongside the Carnival.
 The Mexican model later arrived on 3 May 2021, also sporting the new Kia logo.

-In December 2022, Kia announced that the Stinger would be discontinued in 2023.
-Along with the announcement they released the Stinger Tribute Edition.
-Based on the Stinger 3.3 petrol turbo GT trim, it has exclusive interior and exterior colors and design specifications, and is limited to 200 units in South Korea and 800 units overseas.
-The 19-inch wheels, exterior mirrors, and calipers are black, and the interior features a terracotta brown interior exclusive to the Tribute Edition.
-In addition, carbon-patterned materials are used on the top of the console and door garnish.

 Powertrain

 Marketing

 In June 2017, Kia Motors teamed up with GQ magazine to promote the Stinger as a "street style icon".

 The Stinger GT was featured in series 2 episode 3 of The Grand Tour, where co-presenter James May raced it against two longboard riders on a mountain road in Majorca, with the car going uphill and the skateboarders going downhill.

 On 4 February 2018, Kia released two Stinger commercials during Super Bowl LII.
 The first commercial features racing driver Emerson Fittipaldi.
 The second features Aerosmith lead vocalist Steven Tyler driving the car on an oval track in reverse until he becomes 40 years younger.

-In January 2019, Kia announced a partnership with K-pop girl group Blackpink to promote the Stinger.
+In January 2019, Kia announced a partnership with K-pop girl group Blackpink to promote the Stinger, serving as the title sponsor for the group's In Your Area World Tour with Kia providing vehicles to support the group during the World Tour and featuring the Stinger alongside the group members in promotional videos.

-In June 2021, the judges of America Got Talent arrived to the show in two Kia Stinger GT2 2022.
+In June 2021, the judges of America's Got Talent arrived to the show in two Kia Stinger GT2 2022.